sunrise-stake/docs/docs/home.md

 #### Step 1: Depositing SOL with Sunrise Stake
 The staking process begins with you depositing your SOL via Sunrise Stake’s app.

-Your SOL will be deposited in Sunrise Stake’s Treasury Account, which is controlled by a smart contract (called Treasury Controller).
+Your SOL will be deposited into the underlying pools.

-The Treasury Account is a Programme Derived Account (PDA) that is controlled by the Treasury Controller program; this means that only the Treasury Controller program can move the funds in the Treasury Account.
+The majority of the SOL is deposited into a set of [Stake Pools](https://solana.org/stake-pools).
+At present, Sunrise Stake deposits into the [Marinade Finance](https://docs.marinade.finance/) and [SolBlaze] (https://stake-docs.solblaze.org/) pools.
+The stake pool tokens (mSOL and bSOL) will be held by the protocol in a [Program Derived Address (PDA)](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses).

+A proportion of the deposited SOL is also deposited into the [Marinade Unstake Pool](https://docs.marinade.finance/marinade-protocol/system-overview/unstake-liquidity-pool).
+This pool is used during the unstaking process to provide feeless unstaking, ensuring that users can withdraw their SOL at any time without incurring a fee.

-When you deposit your SOL, you will also receive an equivalent amount of gSOL in your wallet.
-You can either keep your gSOL in your wallet, or use it on platforms that support it.
+When you deposit your SOL, you will receive an equivalent amount of gSOL in your wallet. gSOL can be used in the same way as SOL, by protocols or recipients that support it.

-#### Step 2: Sending your SOL to a staking protocol
-Once your SOL is deposited, the Treasury Controller program will send your SOL from the Treasury Account to non-custodial liquid staking protocols such as Marinade Finance (Marinade) and SolBlaze.

-Treasury Controller will stake your SOL in:
-1. Marinade's stake pool
-2. Solblaze's stake pool - called BlazeStake
-3. Marinade's liquidity pool

-_NOTE_: Sunrise Stake has future plans to integrate other non-custodial staking protocols (in addition to Marinade and SolBlaze).

-##### Stake Pools
-When Treasury Controller stakes your SOL in Marinade's stake pool, Marinade mints an amount of msOL tokens (Marinade Staked SOL tokens) representing the size of your holding of the stake pool, which is redeemable for SOL.

-For example, if Marinade's stake pool contains 20 SOL and the total minted mSOL is 10, then if you add 1 SOl, Marinade mints something like (1/20) * 10 = 0.5 mSOL.
-The stake pool size is now 21, you hold 0.5 out of a total 10.5 mSOL, so you own (0.5 / 10.5) of the pool of 21 sol, which equals 1 SOL.

-The staking process for SolBlaze is the same as above; when the Treasury Controller program stakes your SOL into BlazeStake's stake pool, Sunrise receives bSOL tokens (BlazeStake Staked SOL tokens) relative to your SOL's size of the stake pool.
-Just like mSOL, bSOL is redeemable for SOL.

-mSOL and bSOL accrue value

-##### Liquidity Pool
-2. A  mSOL/SOL unstake pool - through which Sunrise becomes a liquidity provider to Marinade The liquidity pool is made up of SOL, mSOL and Liquidity Pool tokens

-#### Step 3: Accruing yield
+#### Step 2: Accruing yield
 ###### Stake Pools
 At the end of each epoch (every 2 or 3 days), yield gets paid out into stake accounts, and the value of the overall stake pool increases.

 As mSOL and bSOL represent a share of their respective stake pools, the value of mSol and bSOL also increases.

-The yield acrrued on the staked SOL, is equal to the value of mSOL and bSOL held by Sunrise minus the value of SOL staked (calculated as the circulatinbg supply of gSOL).
+The yield accrued on the staked SOL is equal to the value of mSOL and bSOL held by Sunrise minus the value of SOL staked (calculated as the circulating supply of gSOL).

 ###### Liquidity Pool

+The Marinade Unstake Pool also accrues yield through fees from the marinade liquid unstaking feature.
+The total value of the holdings of the Sunrise protocol are therefore:

+- The value of mSOL and bSOL held by Sunrise
+- The value of the liquidity pool tokens held by Sunrise

 ### Unstaking
-If you unstake your SOL, Sunrise calculates how much mSOL to sell back to Marinade to receive your SOL For example, if you decides to unstake 1 SOL, Sunrise will calculate how much mSOL to sell to Marinade (and bSOL to sell back to BlazeStake), in order to receive back that 1 SOL.
+If you unstake your SOL, Sunrise calculates how much of its share of the underlying stake and liquidity pools to sell, in order to receive your SOL.

-* Once the latest update is made to send staked SOL to the Marinade Liquidity Pool, Sunrise will be selling back a mix of mSOL and Liquidity Pool tokens to Marinade.
+Unstaking draws from the liquidity pool balance first, and then from the stake pool as needed.

+For example, if you decide to unstake 100 SOL, and the value of the Sunrise-held liquidity pool tokens are currently at 90, Sunrise will withdraw 90 from the liquidity pool, and the remaining 10 from the stake pool.

+Sunrise will also trigger a "rebalancing" transaction, that moves SOL from the stake pool into the liquidity pool, in order to maintain a 10% liquidity pool balance.

 ## Sunrise Stake treasury spending